 We evaluate in order:

-Let’s look at two qualitative risk evaluation methods: 1. the KISS Method, and 2. the Probability/Impact Method.
+Let’s look at two qualitative risk evaluation methods: 1. the KISS Method, and 2. the Probability/Impact Assessment.

 Check with your organization to determine whether there is a definition of risk scales.
 If not, define the criteria for your scale.